gengxiaoyun/learn/README.md

 ###### fourth, modify the configuration file.
 eg:  /etc/my.cnf and /etc/init.d/mysql

 ###### finally, initialize.
-After changing the temporary password, you can connect to the database to create a table and insert data.
+After changing the temporary password, you can connect to the database to create a table and insert data. what's more, build a master-slave environment.

 Dbconnect()